Read tips on using home design to make a smooth transition from your home’s interior to the great outdoors.

 Are you a seasoned gardener?
 Or more of a beginner wanting to venture into the world of flora and fauna this new year?
 Maybe you’re neither a veteran nor a novice, but someone who has been able to cultivate a satisfactory level of gardening skills and experience?
 Whichever category you fall into, before you get down and dirty in your gardens, it’s best to check out the top 7 garden trends for 2018.

 Instead of a long post today, I’m sharing an awesome infographic: Buying A Hose Reel: The Definitive Guide.
-Matt Green from Gardening Easily reached out to me and offered this infographic for me to share.
+Matt Green from the blog Gardening Easily reached out to me and offered this infographic for me to share.
 It tells the whole story of the importance of a good, sturdy hose reel.
-Although we are in the middle […]
+Although we are in […]

 Don’t go overboard with purchasing gardening tools.
 After all, if you’re buying them for the first time, you need to get an initial set of tools before moving on with anything advanced as a beginner.